 - monitoring for recurrence post therapy

 MRI is able not only to assess tumor stage but other important prognostic features such as local lymph node involvement and extramural venous invasion (EMVI).
-The key sequences are T2-weighted images in short and long axis to the rectum.
+The key sequences are T2-weighted images parallel and perpendicular to the axis of the segment of the rectum containing the tumor.
 A key component to successful MR staging is an understanding of the local anatomy and how it appears on MRI (see MR anatomy for assessment of rectal cancer).
 MRI is usually performed without rectal distension.
 Rectal distension can be considered for assessment of smaller or polypoid lesions, or in post-op recurrence, and can be done by infusion of warm water or warm ultrasound gel into the rectum before the scan.